 Adults returning to college and other "non-traditional" students comprise the majority of all degree-seekers in the USA.
-College Factual’s Arkansas Ranking of the Best Colleges For Returning Adults was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.
+College Factual’s Arkansas Ranking of the Best Colleges For Non-Traditional Students was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.

-John Brown University tops our Arkansas list of the Best Colleges For Returning Adults.
+John Brown University tops our Arkansas list of the Best Colleges For Non-Traditional Students.
 JBU charges tuition and fees of $25,324.
 The college has an acceptance rate of 73.8%.
 The average 2016 SAT score for those admitted is 1,230.
 The average salary for recent graduates is $48,000.

 The total ranking includes 16 colleges.
 Within the complete list tuition and fees ranges from $11,856 to $25,324 (in-state from $5,390 to $25,324).
 Acceptance rates range from 47.5% to 100.0%, estimated average 2016 SAT scores range from 1,000 to 1,230 and average salaries of graduates range from $48,000 to $73,000.

 |2||University of Arkansas at Little Rock||Little Rock, Arkansas||$8,633 / $20,888|